Machine data acquisition vs. operating data acquisition

 Machine data collection (MDC) and operational data collection (ODC) both help to make production processes more efficient and transparent.

-Although both systems aim to collect and analyze important data, they differ in terms of their specific functions and applications.
+While both systems aim to collect and evaluate important data, they differ in their specific functions and applications.

 The following presents a detailed comparison between machine data collection and operational data collection.